ruha-healing/ruha-healing.github.io/content/post/The-power-of-the-chakras/index.md

 ---
 title: 'The power of the chakras'
+subtitle: A series about the 8 chakras of Kundalini Yoga - *Root Chakra*
-summary: 'I take you on a journey to the theory of chakras and introduce you to the first chakra "Muladhara".
+summary: 'I take you on a journey about the knowledge of chakras and introduce you to the first chakra "Muladhara".
 Be excited to get to know and understand the specific energy that this chakra produces.'
 authors:
 - admin
 tags: []